-Besides taking a historical-themed activity, you can also eat your heart out and try some local grub.
+Besides taking part in a historical-themed activity, you can also eat your heart out and try some local grub.
 For coffee lovers out there, you should try out the three Greek coffees.
 There’s the Greek version of a frappe, a Freddo cappuccino, and a Freddo Espresso.
 Try them out while enjoying a bit of peace and do some people watching as you sit in one of the local cafes.

-Santorini is a Greek island that serves as one of the top travel destinations globally, and for a good reason.
+Santorini is a Greek island that serves as one of the top travel destinations globally, and for good reason.
 The gorgeous blue and white houses that sit atop the jagged cliffs look like they’re replicating the blue and white sky.

 Santorini’s Oia village is also famous for being one of the best places to catch a view of the sun setting.
 Indeed, it makes for a beautiful and romantic setting that is sure to captivate you.

 Another historical place worth visiting in Greece would be the oldest city in Europe, which is Knossos.
-According to Greek mythology, Knossos was once the home of the King Minos and the famous Minotaur.
+According to Greek mythology, Knossos was once the home of King Minos and the famous Minotaur.
 Since Knossos is home to the Minotaur, you should visit a site that will make you feel like you’re in that Greek mythology yourself.

-To emulate the feeling of the labyrinth that was home to the ancient Minotaur, you should visit the Knossos Palace.
+To emulate the feeling of the labyrinth that was home to the ancient Minotaur, you should visit Knossos Palace.
 You can even opt to go through the old ceremonial entrance.

 Delphi is home to many historical ruins that are worth visiting.
 After all, if you’re in Greece and don’t visit temples, sanctuaries, and other historical sites, did you even go there?